 A number of ski and snowboard equipment and wear rental facilities are available around the Niseko resort areas.

-There is a 'Niseko Kids Area' (near the Niseko Gondola) and two 'Beginner Areas' - one by the Upper Village Gondola and the other near the Hilton Niseko Village.
+There is an 'Activity Area' near the Gondola base and also two special 'Beginner Areas' - one by the Gondola base and the other by the Upper Village Gondola base.

-There is no special snow park at Niseko Village during the main season but a number of activities are available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting, horseback riding and reindeer sledding.
+No specific Snow Park as such.
+There are a number of activities available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting, horseback riding and reindeer sledding.